 Any document issued outside Spain in a language other than Spanish must be either legalised or apostilled (and translated).

 The Legalisation Office is the UK institution dealing with Apostilles for UK-issued documents.
 Simply gather all documents you need (e.g. Scottish marriage certificate, Scottish birth certificate, proof of address, UK passport), visit the Legalisation Office website and follow the steps.

 4. Arrange sworn translations

 As an Edinburgh-based English-Spanish sworn translator myself, I will be happy to help with this part of the process.
 Get in touch by email, send full scanned copies of your documents including any non-Apostille legalisation (Apostilles can be requested either before or after translation) and confirm one of the three available delivery formats.
 I will get back to you promptly with a formal quotation.

 5. Submit documents and translations

-Gather all the original documents and the sworn translations and send them to the Consulate of Spain in Edinburgh.
+Gather all the original documents and original sworn translations and send them to the Consulate of Spain in Edinburgh.
 You can submit your documents in person by appointment or by post (remember to include a prepaid Special Delivery envelope with your name and address so you can receive your documents back by post).

 6. Attend an appointment (if applicable)